 - For individuals and families seeking recovery: Stigma impedes progress toward reversing the opioid epidemic by discouraging people with opioid use disorder from seeking health and addiction services and increasing secondary harms for those receiving treatment.
 Coming forward and asking for help in spite of this stigma is one way we can begin to defeat stigma’s harmful effects, and insure more people get help for opioid use disorder.
 Taking advantage of community supports including harm reduction services, recovery community centers, and mutual-help programs is another way individuals can buffer the harmful effects of opioid use disorder stigma.

 - For treatment professionals and treatment systems: Stigma impedes progress toward reversing the opioid epidemic by discouraging people with opioid use disorder from seeking health and addiction services and increasing secondary harm for those receiving treatment.
 Helping individuals in treatment for opioid use disorder address discrimination can potentially begin to offset some of these harms.
-Further, visible social movements that assert the rights of people who use opioids to equal opportunity under the law, and which highlight the prosocial roles and relationships of people with addiction, might help to reduce offset stigma.
+Further, social movements that campaign for rights of people who use opioids and humanize these individuals might help to reduce offset stigma.